TANJUMAJERIN/testsmellRank/backend/README.md

 5. Configure environment variables:
    - Copy `.env.example` to `.env`
-   - Update MongoDB URL if needed (default: mongodb://localhost:27017)
+   - Update MONGODB_URL with your MongoDB Atlas connection string
    - Change SECRET_KEY in production

 ### Running the Server